core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * The Sender ID of the Deterministic Client, to be used as 'kid' parameter for the Deterministic Requests.
 This allows all group members to compute the Sender Key of the Deterministic Client.

   The Sender ID of the Deterministic Client is immutable throughout the lifetime of the OSCORE group.
-That is, it is not relinquished and it does not change upon changes of the group keying material following a group rekeying performed by the Group Manager.
+That is, it is not relinquished and it does not change upon changes of the group keying material following a group rekeying performed by the Group Manager (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

 * The hash algorithm to use for computing the hash of a plain CoAP request, when producing the associated Deterministic Request.

 Group members have to obtain this information from the Group Manager.
 A group member can do that, for instance, when obtaining the group keying material upon joining the OSCORE group, or later on as an active member by interacting with the Group Manager.

 The joining process based on the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} can be easily extended to support the provisioning of information about the Deterministic Client.
-Such an extension is defined in {{sec-obtaining-info}} of this document.
+Such an extension is defined in {{sec-obtaining-info}} of the present document.
-No such extension is needed for the management interface of the Group Manager, as {{?I-D.ietf-ace-oscore-gm-admin}} already includes the relevant parameters.
+No such extension is needed for the management interface of the Group Manager, as {{I-D.ietf-ace-oscore-gm-admin}} already includes the relevant parameters.

 ### Client Processing of Deterministic Requests {#sssec-use-deterministic-requests-client-req}

 In order to build a Deterministic Request, the client protects the plain CoAP request using the pairwise mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), with the following alterations.

-1. When preparing the OSCORE option, the external_aad, the AEAD nonce:
+1. When preparing the OSCORE Option, the external_aad, and the AEAD nonce:

-   * The used Sender ID is the Deterministic Client's Sender ID.
+   * The Sender ID used is the Deterministic Client's Sender ID.

    * The element 'sender_cred' in the aad_array takes the empty CBOR byte string (0x40).

-   * The used Partial IV is 0.
+   * The Partial IV used is 0.

-2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the binary serialization of the aad_array from Step 1, concatenated with the COSE plaintext.
+2. The client uses the hash function indicated for the Deterministic Client and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the binary serialization of the aad_array from Step 1, concatenated with the COSE plaintext.

    Note that the payload of the plain CoAP request (if any) is not self-delimiting, and thus hash functions are limited to non-malleable ones.

 3. The client derives the deterministic Pairwise Sender Key K as defined in {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}, with the following differences:

-   * The Sender Key of the Deterministic Client is used as first argument of the HKDF.
+   * The Sender Key of the Deterministic Client is used as the first argument of the HKDF.

-   * The hash H from Step 2 is used as second argument of the HKDF, i.e., as a pseudo IKM-Sender computable by all the group members.
+   * The hash H from Step 2 is used as the second argument of the HKDF, i.e., as a pseudo IKM-Sender computable by all the group members.

-      Note that an actual IKM-Sender cannot be obtained, since there is no authentication credential (and public key included therein) associated with the Deterministic Client, to be used as Sender Authentication Credential and for computing an actual Diffie-Hellman Shared Secret.
+      Note that an actual IKM-Sender cannot be obtained, since there is no authentication credential (and public key included therein) associated with the Deterministic Client to be used as Sender Authentication Credential and for computing an actual Diffie-Hellman Shared Secret.

-   * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF.
+   * The Sender ID of the Deterministic Client is used as the value for the 'id' element of the 'info' parameter used as third argument of the HKDF.

-4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.
+4. The client includes a Request-Hash Option in the request to protect, with value set to the hash H from Step 2.

-5. The client MAY include an inner Observe option set to 0 to be protected with OSCORE, even if no observation is intended (see {{sec-deterministic-requests-unprotected}}).
+5. The client MAY include an Inner Observe Option set to 0 (register) to be protected with Group OSCORE, even if no observation is intended {{RFC7641}} (see {{sec-deterministic-requests-unprotected}}).

 6. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from Step 1, the deterministic Pairwise Sender Key K from Step 3 as AEAD encryption key, and the finalized AAD.

-7. The client MUST NOT include an unprotected (outer) Observe option if no observation is intended, even in case an inner Observe option was included at Step 5.
+7. The client MUST NOT include an unprotected (outer) Observe Option if no observation is intended, even in case an Inner Observe Option was included at Step 5.

-8. The client MUST set FETCH as the outer code of the protected request to make it usable for a proxy's cache, even if no observation is intended {{RFC7641}}.
+8. The client MUST set 0.05 (FETCH) as the Outer Code of the protected request to make it usable for a proxy's cache, even if no observation is intended.

 The result is the Deterministic Request to be sent.

 Since the encryption key K is derived using material from the whole plain CoAP request, this (key, nonce) pair is only used for this very message, which is deterministically encrypted unless there is a hash collision between two Deterministic Requests.

-The deterministic encryption requires the used AEAD algorithm to be deterministic in itself.
+The deterministic encryption requires that the AEAD algorithm used is deterministic in itself.
 This is the case for all the AEAD algorithms currently registered with COSE in {{COSE.Algorithms}}.
 For future algorithms, a flag in the COSE registry is to be added.

-Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part to the key derivation or is included in the AAD.
+Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part in the key derivation or is included in the AAD.
 This is intentional, since it allows sending a Deterministic Request to multiple servers at once (see {{det-req-one-to-many}}).
 On the other hand, it requires later checks at the client when verifying a response to a Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

 ### Server Processing of Deterministic Requests {#sssec-use-deterministic-requests-server-req}

 Upon receiving a Deterministic Request, a server performs the following actions.

-A server that does not support Deterministic Requests would not be able to create the necessary Recipient Context, and thus will fail decrypting the request.
+A server that does not support Deterministic Requests would not be able to create the necessary Recipient Context, and thus will fail decrypting and verifying the request.

-1. If not already available, the server retrieves the information about the Deterministic Client from the Group Manager, and derives the Sender Key of the Deterministic Client.
+1. If not already available, the server retrieves the information about the Deterministic Client from the Group Manager and derives the Sender Key of the Deterministic Client.

-2. The server recognizes the request to be a Deterministic Request, due to the presence of the Request-Hash option and to the 'kid' parameter of the OSCORE option set to the Sender ID of the Deterministic Client.
+2. The server recognizes the request to be a Deterministic Request, due to the presence of the Request-Hash Option and to the 'kid' parameter of the OSCORE Option that is set to the Sender ID of the Deterministic Client.

-   If the 'kid' parameter of the OSCORE option specifies a different Sender ID than the one of the Deterministic Client, the server MUST NOT take the following steps, and instead processes the request as per {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.
+   If the 'kid' parameter of the OSCORE Option specifies a different Sender ID than the one of the Deterministic Client, the server MUST NOT take the following steps and instead processes the request as per {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}.

-3. The server retrieves the hash H from the Request-Hash option.
+3. The server retrieves the hash H from the Request-Hash Option.

 4. The server derives a Recipient Context for processing the Deterministic Request.
 In particular: